reanimate/reanimate/docs/voice.md

 # Faking transcripts

 Scripts and animations are often developed and revised in parallel.
-It would be too much work to make audio recordings of drafts but a rough idea of the timing information is paramount when development the visuals.
+It would be too much work to make audio recordings of drafts but a rough idea of the timing information is paramount when developing the visuals.
 To this end, **reanimate** can fake timing information and pretend to "read" the script at roughly 120 words per minute.

 Faking data is done automatically by `loadTranscript` if no audio file can be found.
 It's also possible to directly parse a text as a transcript: